-In case of errors read the messages carefully and try to fix the stated issues (e.g. install tools not available yet).
+In case of errors read the messages carefully and try to fix the stated issues (e.g. install missing tools not available or look for Troubleshooting in the wiki.

 ar71xx-generic is the most common target and will generate images for most of the supported hardware.
 To see a complete list of supported targets, call make without setting GLUON_TARGET.